Gradient Flow Through Diagram Expansions: Learning Regimes and Explicit Solutions: NTK limit

 \subsection{Model summary statistics and their equivalence}

 It is not clear how to define a limit model, since the input dimension depends on $p$ which grows to infinity.
-Nevertheless, we could reason on the following scalar summary statistics of the model:
+Nevertheless, we can reason about the following scalar summary statistics of the model:

 Let us define a linearized model as follows:

 It also admits similar summary statistics, which we denote $R_\nu^{lin}(\delta\mathbf u)$, $R_\nu^{(2),lin}(\delta\mathbf u)$, and $D_{2\nu}^{lin}(\delta\mathbf u)$.